Updated December 15, 2022

-Everyone with monkeypox gets a rash or sores (pox).
+Everyone with mpox gets a rash or sores (pox).
 The rash can look similar to other things like acne, bug bites, or some sexually transmitted diseases.
-The rash may be hard to see.
+The rash may be in places that are hard to see.
 It can be painful or itchy and occur anywhere on the body including

 - Genital area

 The rash usually starts as raised bumps that then fill with fluid (clear to cloudy), turn into open sores, then scab over and disappear.
 This process usually takes 2-4 weeks.